nautobot/nautobot-app-bgp-models/docs/user/app_getting_started.md

 ### Menu Item

-All of the "Add object" actions are available under BGP Models App Menu in the top navigation bar:
+All of the "Add object" actions are available under the Routing menu in the top navigation bar:

 ![Routing menu](../images/menu.png "Routing Menu")